 - Adjectives can be formed from both nouns or verbs as in English.

-These rules apply both in English and in Turkish.
+- These rules apply both in English and in Turkish.

 This is similar to English where words can also be recognized as adjectives by their endings.

-For instance the suffix -ful in the word beautiful "They built a beautiful house on the hill."
+English example: -ful in the word beautiful "They built a beautiful house on the hill."

 The -ful suffix adds the concept of beauty to the house.

 English speakers recognize instantly the attribute being added by its ending.

-"They have built a beautiful, desirable house on the hill".
+"They have built a beautiful, desirable house on the hill"

 Some other adjectival endings in English: